NuNuHlaing/Smart-Attendance/README.md

 To run this code, you need to:
 - import streamlit as st
 - import numpy as np
+- import pandas as pd
 - import cv2
-- import tensorflow as tf
+- import time
 - import os
-- from keras.models import model_from_json
 - from PIL import Image
+- from datetime import datetime, timedelta
-- from google.colab import drive
+- from tensorflow import keras
-- from datetime import datetime
+- from tensorflow.keras.layers import *

 ## Labelling
 | Label | Description |